Monitor and respond to consultations on planning applications

-If there are no specific planning policies on food growing or if the local plan is very out of date, you could:
+If there are no specific planning policies or if the local plan is very out of date, you could:

 - Liaise with Councillors

-Don’t worry if your council does not already have specific policies for community food growing.
+Don’t worry if your council does not already have specific policies.
 There are national planning policies in place which you can draw on for support.
 You can then work with your council on getting local policies which reflect your local circumstances.

 Some or all of these nationally important topics are likely to be priorities in your local authority.
-Community food growing can help your local area contribute to achieving national objectives.
+Access to growing and buying healthy food can help your local area contribute to achieving national objectives.